markkvba/bip-framework/bip-framework-libraries/README.md

-This page documents the purpose and capabilities of **OpenShift Container Platform Framework Libraries** for the services.
+This page documents the purpose and capabilities of **BIP Framework Libraries** for the services.

 ## What is this library project for? ##